manoj-patle/digital-clock/README.md

 ## Contributing

-If you would like to contribute to this project, feel free to open issues, fork the repository, and submit pull requests.
-We welcome contributions that improve the project's functionality, performance, or usability.
+If you would like to contribute to this project, feel free to open issues, fork the repository, and submit pull requests. any contributions that improve the project's functionality, performance, or usability are welcome.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the License - see the [LICENSE](LICENSE) file for details.
 ```

-Replace the placeholders with your actual demo link and any additional details about your project.
-Additionally, make sure to provide a valid URL for your demo if available, and update the license information if needed.